lucidrains/soundstorm-pytorch/README.md

 - [x] integrate soundstream
 - [x] when generating, and length can be defined in seconds (takes into sampling freq etc)
 - [x] make sure grouped rvq is supported. concat embeddings rather than sum across group dimension
+- [x] just copy conformer over and redo shaw's relative positional embedding with rotary embedding. nobody uses shaw anymore.
+- [x] default flash attention to true

 - [ ] option to return list of audio files when generating
 - [ ] turn it into a command line tool
-- [ ] add cross attention and adaptive layernorm conditioning (just copy paste in the entire conformer repository, if conditioning adds too much cruft to the other repo)
+- [ ] add cross attention and adaptive layernorm conditioning
 - [ ] trainer with accelerate
+- [ ] add ability to use conformer without batchnorm, substituting with groupnorm + weight standardization

 ## Citations